Hopebridge Emphasizes Wellness and Resilience for Clinicians

 Everything we do is for the health and safety of our patients, but the wellness and resilience of Hopebridge team members is also a priority because compassion fatigue is real.
 From ICU nurses to teachers to autism service providers, caring for others is not always easy, but it can be extremely fulfilling when that compassion fatigue is addressed.

-“At Hopebridge, we’re actively thinking about what tools we can proactively offer to our team to support their self-care.
+“At Hopebridge, we’re continuously thinking about what tools we can proactively offer to our team to support their self-care.
 Our goal is to provide a healthy environment and get resources into the hands of our BCBAs, RBTs and therapists earlier to prevent burnout and build resilience,” added Ali.
 “We want to make this a sustainable career path for our people.
 This is not just a stop on the journey; it is the journey.”

 The CDC offers a great framework around mental health in the workplace that informs much of Hopebridge’s programming, though listening to our people is also key.
 Here are some of the small – but impactful – efforts Hopebridge team members mentioned they have enjoyed in and around the centers: